Utah Upcoming Oil and Gas Lease Sales

 • Lands identified by the Bureau of Land Management and conservation organizations as having wilderness characteristics

-• Lands proposed for Wilderness protection by the U.S. Congress
+• Lands proposed for Wilderness Designation by the U.S. Congress in the Americas Red Rock Wilderness Act

-• Land within 10 miles of Dinosaur National Monument
+• Lands within 10 miles of Dinosaur National Monument

 • Sale Notice Parcels: Google Earth kmz | Zipped Shapefile